 Majority of participants in this study of fibromyalgia treatments had great success with medical cannabis.

 Fibromyalgia is a common syndrome of chronic pain.
 It is often associated with sleeping disturbances, cognitive impairment and psychiatric symptoms.
 The prevalence of fibromyalgia is 2 to 8% of the entire population, and it is the most common reason for the generalized pain for women.
 Fibromyalgia treatments are not always successful and that’s where medical cannabis comes in.

 Treatment of the fibromyalgia is complex, and it includes a multidisciplinary approach.
 Patients might respond to the combination of the pharmacological (i.e. tricyclic antidepressants, serotonin/norepinephrine reuptake inhibitors, and anticonvulsants) and non-pharmacological interventions (i.e. aerobic exercise, rehabilitation programs).
 In addition, there is an option to use the opioids.
-This route, however, is associated with poor outcomes for overall health and occupational status.
+This route, however, associates with poor outcomes for overall health and occupational status.

 Israeli Study Looks at Efficacy of Fibromyalgia Treatments

 Medical cannabis represents a promising therapeutic option for the fibromyalgia treatments, due to its effectiveness and a low potential for the serious adverse events.
 Only a handful of studies have examined the effects of medical cannabis on fibromyalgia.
 These studies commonly have small sample sizes (30-40 subjects) and a short duration of follow up.
 This makes drawing valuable conclusion questionable.